 - stepping up and down a box (you can hold a weight to increase difficulty)

 - knee raises while lying down – bring one knee at a time to chest level – this straightens out your spine

 There are a lot more exercises to choose from, but these will get you far as long as you do them right and don’t push yourself too hard.

 Next, you need to group these exercises/activities into workouts that make sense.
 For example, you may want to walk during your first workout, then do some strength training on your second.
 Again, you don’t have to break a world record or even your personal best, you just need to improve.

-There’s only one goal you should have, one that I emphasize in my video: to do it for the long term and never quit.
+There’s only one goal you should have: to do it for the long term and never quit.
 If you train like a mad man for two weeks and then you call it quits, you’ve just wasted your time.